scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

 These labels are used to provide alignment when performing data manipulations using differently-labeled objects.
-There are specialized data structures, representing 1-, 2-, and 3-dimensional data, which incorporate useful data handling semantics for both interactive research and constructing statistical models.
+There are specialized data structures, representing 1-, 2-, and 3-dimensional data, which incorporate useful data handling semantics to facilitate both interactive research and system building.
 A general *n*-dimensional data structure would be useful in some cases, but data sets of dimension higher than 3 are very uncommon in most statistical and econometric applications, with 2-dimensional being the most prevalent.
 We took a pragmatic approach, driven by application needs, to designing the data structures in order to make them as easy-to-use as possible.
 Also, we wanted the objects to be idiomatically similar to those present in other statistical environments, such as R.

 Data alignment
 --------------

-Operations between related, but differently-sized data sets can pose a problem as the user must first ensure that the data are properly aligned.
+Operations between related, but differently-sized data sets can pose a problem as the user must first ensure that the data points are properly aligned.
 As an example, consider time series over different date ranges or economic data series over varying sets of entities:

 ::